jogetoss/invisible-recaptcha-field/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+Provides Google reCAPTCHA validation as Joget form element.

+Credit to https://github.com/cchunzhe for the plugin.

 # Getting Help